scraggo/scraggo.github.io/content/blog/music/thinkertoys-generate-art-and-business-ideas/index.md

 - _Fear, not happiness or arousal, associated with making art sublime._ It may be less physiologically intense than everyday fear, but psychologically profound.
 - Awe, which is related to the sublime, is considered a complex emotion characterized by a mix of positive (contentment, happiness) and negative affective components.

-Fear, eh?
+As a result, it got me thinking...
+"Fear, eh?
 That...actually makes sense!
 If I'm in an ocean and contemplating how vast it is and how small I am, fear is definitely a component.
 (Light bulb!)
+Now, how does the song I have in progress blend these emotions, if at all?"

-_Gaps filled in_: You can actively tap into the subconscious with Intuitive Thinkertoys.
-There's more than just "walking away" and letting your subconscious work on its own.
+_My takeaways_: You can actively tap into the subconscious with Intuitive Thinkertoys.
+There's more than just "walking away" and passively letting your subconscious work on its own.
+(I've encountered this "walking away" idea countless times, one good source is [_The Breakout Principle_](https://www.amazon.com.au/Breakout-Principle-Herbert-Benson/dp/0743223985).)

 ## Evaluation: The Murder Board

 The CIA institutes a group of individuals to evaluate and critique ideas before final approval.
 The goal is to terminate worthless ideas, expose negative aspects, and provide feedback.
 You can institute a Personal Murder Board for any idea that would have a serious impact.

-_Gaps filled in_: There's a time and a place for evaluation.
+_My takeaways_: There's a time and a place for evaluation.
 It's much later in the process and you should do it purposefully (with trusted collaborators if you've got some).

 ## Final thoughts

-I've made Thinkertoys part of my daily process.
+I've made **Thinkertoys** part of my daily process.
 I took the author's advice to heart and randomized the order of the chapters, made a list of challenges I wanted to solve, and worked with all of the Thinkertoys.
 It's amazing how well they work!
 It's satisfying to get ideas more reliably and have more ways to tap into the subconscious.
 It's also gratifying to be able to say "aha!
 I know which Thinkertoy(s) could really help us right now!" and be able riff off of them.

 While the book offers mostly business-specific examples, Thinkertoys can be adapted for anything - any artistic endeavor, whatever challenge you have!